Ostrovok.ru: Features of the service

 Ostrovok.ru is an online platform for booking hotels and searching for flights.
 Depending on the model of the company's cooperation with each particular hotel, a user is offered one of the three ways to make a reservation: a guarantee of booking with a plastic card, booking without a card, and booking and paying with a plastic card.
 If full prepayment is required, the user is offered a form of payment for a booking implemented on the Ostrovok.ru website.

-According to the data for 2018, over one million accommodation options are available on the site, and all information about the hotels included in the database is provided by those hotels or their representatives.
-At the same time, the service provides ratings and reviews that are left by site users and downloaded from TripAdvisor.
+According to the data for 2018, over one million accommodation options were available on the site, and all information about the hotels included in the database is provided by those hotels or their representatives.

 In addition to the main function of the service, Ostrovok.ru enables user to search for airline tickets.
 There is a separate service for interaction with legal entities, B2B.ostrovok.ru.
-Also, mobile applications for iOS and Android are available.
 The API of Ostrovok.ru is used by companies as Megafon, HotelsCombined, TripAdvisor, Sheremetyevo Airport, Aviasales, and Kayak.

 In addition, the site has a loyalty program called Bank snov (Bank of dreams).
 It is stylized as a fictional bank in which dreams are put into an account.
 For each night in the hotel booked through the service, the client receives 2-4% of the cost of booking in the form of dreams.
 One dream is equal to one ruble, which can be spent on the next booking.

-ZenHotels

-ZenHotels is an online hotel reservation service for solo travellers, launched in 2014 by Emerging Travel Group, which also owns Ostrovok.
-In 2018, ZenHotels ranked eighth among the best online travel agencies in Germany.